West Orange Public Schools

-The West Orange Public Schools is a comprehensive community public school district serving students in pre-kindergarten through twelfth grade in West Orange in Essex County, New Jersey, United States.
+The West Orange Public Schools is a comprehensive community public school district serving students in pre-kindergarten through twelfth grade in West Orange in Essex County, in the U.S. state of New Jersey.

 As of the 2019–20 school year, the district, comprised of 12 schools, had an enrollment of 6,718 students and 632.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Since opening its first school in 1895, the district has expanded to include seven elementary schools, three middle schools and one high school.
 In the 1990s, the district was ranked among the top 1% of schools in the nation by The Washington Post.

 Awards, recognition and rankings

+The district was selected as one of the 2023 Best Communities for Music Education in the nation by the National Association of Music Merchants.

 During the 2008-09 school year, Hazel Avenue School was recognized with the National Blue Ribbon Schools Program Award of Excellence by the United States Department of Education, the highest award an American school can receive.
-In 2022, Redwood Elementary was recognized as a National Blue Ribbon School as well.
+In 2022, Redwood Elementary was named as a National Blue Ribbon School, along with eight other schools in the state and 297 schools nationwide.

-NAMM named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.